EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

 Built-in Dynamic Filters
 ........................

-EasyAdmin provides filters for the most common needs.
-Although you won't need to do this because EasyAdmin autoselects the best filter type for each field, you can define the filter type explicitly:
+EasyAdmin provides ready-to-use filters for the most common needs (dates, numeric values, collections, etc.).
+The type of filter is automatically selected based on the data type of the property, but you can also define the filter type
+explicitly:

 .. code-block:: yaml